 If you’ve spent five minutes scrolling through Instagram or Pinterest for renovation inspiration today, chances are you’ve spotted a space with metal framed doors – or steel-framed glazing as I like to call it.
 Slightly industrial, beautifully classic and totally on trend, these steel-framed doors are fast making their way to the top of many renovator’s wishlist.

-If you’re pinning this style like it’s going out of fashion (it’s not!), read on, as I have some buying tips to consider before you take the plunge, kindly written for me by journalist Sally Smith (she writes for our printed title Kitchens Bedrooms & Bathrooms.
+If you’re pinning this style like it’s going out of fashion (it’s not!), read on.
+Because I have some buying tips to consider before you take the plunge, kindly written for me by journalist Sally Smith.
+(She writes for our print title Kitchens Bedrooms & Bathrooms.)
 Oh and some cool ideas of how you could integrate these doors into your home’s interior, as well as to connect the inside with the exterior.

 But first, what is steel-framed glazing anyway?

 Well, they’re doors and windows that are steel-framed and feature panels, rather than one large expanse of glass, or folding panels of glass.
 They’re different to bi-fold doors and sliding doors.
 The main feature of metal doors are the framed panels with frames, usually in black or dark grey.

 There are endless possibilities in terms of size and shape of glazing panels – think triangles, rectangles, squares and bespoke designs to fit any dimensions that can be mixed with a combination of hinged or sliding doors as well as fixed or opening window panels.